-No Man's Sky wasn't the space exploration game I hoped it would be.
+No Man's Sky wasn't the space game I hoped it would be.
 Amid the supernova of negative backlash and disappointment, it's not surprising that so many feel frustrated that their journey to the stars was cut short by tedious inventory management and procedural generation that was pretty but boring.
 But some players are finding an unexpected discovery in the wake of No Man's Sky, and its name is Empyrion - Galactic Survival.

 Take one look at Empyrion's Steam reviews page and you'll find an endless stream all summarized by its most rated review: "No Man's Sky with actual content."
 But can an Early Access game really deliver where Hello Games couldn't?